lauren/pick-a-color/README.md

 ## How to Use

+### Compiled CSS For Use With Default Bootstrap Settings

 1) Download the required files: https://github.com/lauren/pick-a-color/archive/master.zip.
 Add them to your CSS and JS folders and include them in your document as follows:

 **In the `<head>`:**